 Record Level Log¶

-A Record Level Log captures the status (Success, Error, Warning, or Skip) for each of the records transferred and includes snapshots of the source record and the destination record, as well as provides additional details, such as error messages.
+A Record Level Log captures the status (Success, Error, Warning, or Skip) for each of the records transferred, and includes snapshots of the source record and the destination record.
+It also provides additional details, such as error messages.

 You can have any number of record level logs on the dataflow.
 Each record level log will collect the status of the records in the object that it is connected to.

 In this document, we will learn how to use Record Level Log object in Astera Centerprise.

 In this case we have a simple dataflow performing a data quality check process.
 It contains a Customers dataset stored in an Excel Workbook Source.
 Then, a Data Quality Rule is applied to validate data for error and warning checks and finally, data is written to a Database Table Destination.

 If you Preview Output for the Customers dataset, you will see that some of the records for the Region and Fax fields are empty.

 A Data Quality Rule is applied to identify null records in the Region field as errors, and empty records in the Fax field as warnings.
 Upon previewing its output you will see that the records that failed to match the rule have returned an error, denoted by a red warning sign.